XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ###### 2.1.1.2.5. `MaximumAmount`

-This value is an unsigned number that specifies the maximum number of MPTs that can be distributed to non-issuing accounts (i.e., `minted`).
-For issuances that do not have a maximum limit, this value should be set to 0xFFFFFFFFFFFFFFFF.
+An unsigned 64-bit number that specifies the maximum number of MPTs that can be distributed to non-issuing accounts (i.e., `minted`).
+The maximum value of this field is `0xFFFF'FFFF'FFFF'FFFF`.

 ###### 2.1.1.2.6. `OutstandingAmount`

-Specifies the sum of all token amounts that have been minted to all token holders.
+An unsigned 64-bit number that specifies the sum of all token amounts that have been minted to all token holders.
 This value can be stored on ledger as a `default` type so that when its value is 0, it takes up less space on ledger.
 This value is increased whenever an issuer pays MPTs to a non-issuer account, and decreased whenever a non-issuer pays MPTs into the issuing account.
+The maximum value of this field is `0xFFFF'FFFF'FFFF'FFFF`.

 ###### 2.1.1.2.7. `TransferFee`